kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase kubeconfig {#cmd-phase-kubeconfig}

-You can create all required kubeconfig files with the `all` sub command, or selectively create the files.
-Additionally, the `user` sub command supports the creation of kubeconfig files for additional users.
+You can create all required kubeconfig files with the `all` subcommand, or selectively create the files.
+Additionally, the `user` subcommand supports the creation of kubeconfig files for additional users.

 {% capture kubeconfig_all %}
 {% include_relative generated/kubeadm_alpha_phase_kubeconfig_all.md %}